There is something incredibly fascinating about a pregnant belly.

 Your body has done an incredible job of stretching to accommodate your growing baby.

-When your baby arrives, you will have a post baby belly; it might look like you’re still pregnant.
+When your little one arrives, you will have a post baby bump; it might look like you’re still pregnant.
+You might even still wear your maternity clothes for comfort after birth.

 Your uterus, abdominal muscles and skin all need time to return to their original shape, or close to it.